Canada : Safety by CityCanada - safety as a country

 TERRORISM RISK : LOW

 Terrorist attacks occurred on numerous occasions in the country's history and can never be foretold.
-Nowadays, the risk of terrorists attack is improbable, but travelers should be prepared and cautious in case it happens.
+Nowadays, the risk of a terrorist attack is improbable, but travelers should be prepared and cautious in case it happens.

 SCAMS RISK : LOW